'The Walking Dead' Season 8: Will Aaron And Jesus Become A Couple?

 The Alexandrians have suffered yet another devastating loss in The Walking Dead Season 8 as Eric Raleigh died from blood loss and quickly became a walker.
-Although Aaron is clearly distraught over the death of his boyfriend, there is a glimmer of hope as he appears to be smitten with baby Gracie in “Monsters”.
+Although Aaron is clearly distraught over the death of his boyfriend, there is a glimmer of hope as he appears to be smitten with baby Gracie in “Monsters.”
 But is it possible that Aaron will find a new romance before the conclusion of the AMC series?

 The death of Eric Raleigh was definitely one of the most poignant scenes in the eighth season.
 Aaron had reluctantly left his badly wounded boyfriend, who insisted he must continue to fight the Saviors.
 Unfortunately, Eric was gone when Aaron returned to the tree.
 Aaron later discovers that Eric had passed and reanimated, but he was unable to kill his beloved.
 Could Aaron still find the strength to move on and find a new love in The Walking Dead Season 8?